 FOR FINANCIAL PROFESSIONAL USE ONLY.
-Adhesion Wealth Advisor Solutions, Inc. (Adhesion Wealth) is an investment advisor registered with the U.S. Securities and Exchange Commission.
+Adhesion Wealth Advisor Solutions, Inc. ("Adhesion Wealth") is an investment adviser registered with the U.S. Securities and Exchange Commission.
 Registration does not imply a certain level of training or skill.
 Investing in securities is subject to inherent investment risks, including the potential loss of principal.
 Adhesion Wealth does not provide personalized investment or tax advice.
-Where information or data is presented that has been prepared by third parties, the source of such information will be cited, and these sources have been deemed to be reliable; however, Adhesion Wealth does not warrant or independently verify the accuracy of this information.
+Where information or data is presented that has been prepared by third parties; the source of such information will be cited, and these sources have been deemed to be reliable; however, Adhesion Wealth does not warrant or independently verify the accuracy of this information.
 Adhesion Wealth and any such third parties are separate and unaffiliated and are not responsible for each other's policies, products or services.
 Reproduction in whole or in part in any form or medium without express written permission is prohibited.
 "Adhesion Wealth" and the Adhesion Wealth logo are registered trademarks.
 Other trademarks contained herein are the property of their respective owners.
-Adhesion Wealth believes that the information in this publication is accurate as of its publication date; however, such information is subject to change without notice. © 2020 Adhesion Wealth Advisor Solutions, Inc. All rights reserved.
+Adhesion Wealth believes that the information in this publication is accurate as of its publication date; however, such information is subject to change without notice. © 2023 Adhesion Wealth Advisor Solutions, Inc. All rights reserved.

 Investment strategies that seek to enhance after-tax performance may be unable to fully realize strategic gains or harvest losses due to various factors.
 Market conditions may limit the ability to generate tax losses.
 Tax-loss harvesting involves the risks that the new investment could perform worse than the original investment and that transaction costs could offset the tax benefit.
-Also, a tax-managed strategy may cause a client portfolio to hold a security in order to create tax losses.
+Also, a tax-managed strategy may cause a client portfolio to hold a security in order to achieve more favorable tax treatment or to sell a security in order to create tax losses.
 Prospective investors should consult with a tax or legal advisor before making any investment decision.